2017 Audi SQ7 TDI

 How is that even possible?

-To achieve that figure of 900 Newton-metres, the company had to work around the biggest issue that most modern diesels face – turbo lag.
+To achieve that figure of 900 Newton-metres, the company had to work around the biggest issue that most modern diesel engines face – turbo lag.

 It’s one thing to create massive power and torque figures, but with two huge turbochargers, the time for them to spool up is normally prohibitive for daily driving; imagine trying to pull out in front of cars approaching and getting little or no response for a few seconds.